jpower432/cautious-potato/markdown/profiles/ACME_level_2_profile/cc/cc-1.md

 ## Control Statement

-All services should report energy consumed by their service at a {{ insert: param, cc-1_prm_1 }} cadence
+All services should report energy consumed by their service at a {{ insert: param, cc-1_prm_1 }} cadence.

 # Editable Content